 3. Train climbers to be safer and stronger.

-5. Run charity projects to benefit the community.
+5. Apply our climbing skills to charity projects to benefit the community.
 (Check out our community projects)

 – OUR family is YOUR family; Befriend & Approach others instead of waiting for others to approach you.